+Article 1

-Article 1 Subject matter and scope
+Subject matter and scope

-This Regulation establishes requirements for the labelling of, and the provision of supplementary product information on, light sources, with or without integrated control gear.
-The requirements also apply to light sources placed on the market in a containing product.

-This Regulation shall not apply to light sources specified in Annex IV points 1 and 2.
-Light sources specified in Annex IV point 3 shall only be subject to the requirements of Annex V point 4.
+- 1. This Regulation establishes requirements for the labelling of, and the provision of supplementary product information on light sources with or without integrated control gear.
+The requirements also apply to light sources placed on the market in a containing product. - 2.
+This Regulation shall not apply to light sources specified in Annex IV, points 1, 2 and 4. - 3.
+Light sources specified in Annex IV, point 3 shall comply only with the requirements of Annex V, point 3.

-Article 2 Definitions
+Article 2

+Definitions